Home » Debt solutions » Sequestration

 Debt Management Plan

-A Debt Management Plan is an informal agreement between you and your creditors to pay back your debts with one affordable monthly payment, without taking on more debt.
+A Debt Management Plan is an informal agreement that you come to with your creditors to repay the money you owe at a rate that is affordable to you.
+You make smaller, single monthly payments without taking on additional debt.

 Debt Relief Order (DRO)

-A DRO is an alternative to bankruptcy for people with debts of less than £30,000 (£20,000 in Northern Ireland) and less than £75 a month in disposable income.
+An alternative to Bankruptcy available to people with debts lower than £30,000 (£20,000 in Northern Ireland) and less than £75 per month in disposable income, a DRO offers an opportunity to take a break from debt repayments in the hope your financial situation improves.